 Veterans Affairs Medical Center Substance Use Disorders Program Clinic is an addiction treatment center located at 1501 San Pedro Street Se in the 87108 zip code in Albuquerque, NM.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Use Disorders Program Clinic provides buprenorphine detoxification, buprenorphine maintenance and naltrexone administration.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program Clinic include motivational interviewing, relapse prevention and CBT.
-Veterans Affairs Medical Center Substance Use Disorders Program Clinic also specializes in detox services and offers inpatient opioid detoxification, inpatient alcohol detox and in-patient methamphetamines detoxification.
-Veterans Affairs Medical Center Substance Use Disorders Program Clinic provides short-term residential heroin rehab, intensive outpatient heroin treatment services and residential long term heroin treatment.
-It also provides transitional housing, residential heroin addiction treatment and inpatient dual diagnosis treatment.
+Veterans Affairs Medical Center Substance Use Disorders Program Clinic provides administers naltrexone, buprenorphine maintenance and prescribes suboxone.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program Clinic include relapse prevention treatment, dialectical behavior therapy and motivational interviewing.
+Veterans Affairs Medical Center Substance Use Disorders Program Clinic also specializes in detox services and offers inpatient alcohol detox, inpatient opioid detoxification and in-patient methamphetamines detoxification.
+Veterans Affairs Medical Center Substance Use Disorders Program Clinic provides outpatient methadone/buprenorphine/naltrexone treatment, intensive outpatient heroin treatment and 60 and 90 day inpatient heroin rehab.
+It also provides residential heroin use treatment, medical heroin detox and inpatient treatment for co-occurring mental health and heroin use.

 Here are the full facility listing details on Veterans Affairs Medical Center Substance Use Disorders Program Clinic in Albuquerque, NM: